NVIDIA-AI-IOT/torch2trt/README.md

 bash test.sh TEST_OUTPUT.md
 ```

-Below shows the throughput of each model in FPS.
-You can find the raw output (which includes latency) in the [benchmarks](benchmarks) folder.
+> The results below show the throughput in FPS.
+You can find the raw output, which includes latency, in the [benchmarks folder](benchmarks).

 | Model | Nano (PyTorch) | Nano (TensorRT) | Xavier (PyTorch) | Xavier (TensorRT) |
 |-------|:--------------:|:---------------:|:----------------:|:-----------------:|